platform-experience/serviceportal-best-practice/README.md

    * eliminates having to inject $scope as a dependency
    * $scope is phased out in Angular 2 and beyond

-  The great thing is every time you create a new widget the platform provides this syntax for you by default.
+  Every time you create a new widget the platform provides this syntax for you by default, which is nice.

   ```javascript
   function() {